 Tuition Assistance Program Offered in Memory of Local RN

-HILLSDALE, Mich.—Non-traditional students pursuing a degree in nursing can now apply to receive up to $7,000 from the Maggie Fry Memorial Scholarship.
-The scholarship is in keeping with Maggie’s own journey to becoming a nurse later in her life.
+HILLSDALE, Mich.—Now in its second year, the Maggie Fry Memorial Scholarship program is once again offering tuition assistance to non-traditional students pursuing a degree in nursing.
+Students can apply to receive up to $5,000 for the academic year.
+Awarding scholarships to non-traditional nursing students is in keeping with Maggie’s own journey to becoming a nurse later in her life.

 Before passing away in January 2022, Maggie Fry was an ICU nurse with a Bachelor’s Degree in nursing, a clinical instructor for Spring Arbor University, a wonderful wife and an exceptional mother.
 She won many awards along her non-traditional college and career.